bufbuild/protobuf-es/docs/migrating.md

 and produces rather [large bundles](https://github.com/bufbuild/protobuf-es/tree/main/packages/bench-codesize) for the web.

-Protobuf-ES addresses these shortcomings.
-The following steps should
+The following steps show the changes needed to migrate:

 ### Generating code